 A. Filing Under Seal.
 This order does not authorize the filing of any documents under seal.
 Documents may be sealed only if authorized by statute, rule, or order of the Court.
 A party seeking to have filed under seal any paper or other matter in this case must file and serve a motion that sets forth: (a) the authority for sealing; (b) an identification and description of each item proposed for sealing; (c) the reason that sealing each item is necessary; (d) the reason that a means other than sealing is not available or unsatisfactory to preserve the interest advanced by the movant in support of the seal; and (e) a memorandum of legal authority supporting the seal.
 See E.D.
 Mich.
 LR 5.3; Shane Group, Inc. v.
 Blue Cross Blue Shield of Michigan, 825 F.3d 299 (6th Cir.
 2016).
-No party shall file or otherwise tender to the Clerk any item proposed for sealing unless the Court has granted the motion required by this section.
+With the exception of limited purpose filings allowed by Eastern District of Michigan Local Rule 5.3(b)(3)(A)(vi), no party shall file or otherwise tender to the Clerk any item proposed for sealing unless the Court has granted the motion required by this section.
 Whenever a motion to seal is filed, the movant shall submit a brief that states the particular reason the seal is required.
-If a motion to seal is granted, then the documents to be sealed shall be electronically filed.
+If a motion to seal is granted, then the documents to be sealed may be separately electronically filed under seal.